engoext/sight/README.md

-# sight
+# Ultrasonic Sight

-Repository for the Ultrasonic Sight outreach activity designed by the External Engagement Team of the Faculty of Engineering, University of Sydney
+Go to _code.ino_ above for the code!